What Is a Community Interpreter?

 When Do You Need a Community Interpreter?

 As noted above, you’ll typically need to hire a community interpreter when someone needs help navigating public services.
-Yet that’s not the only reason you may want to work with one.
+Yet that’s not the only reason you may want to work with language service providers.
 Community interpreters have an in-depth knowledge of the local culture, which can be a major advantage in certain scenarios.

 Whether or not you decide to work with a community interpreter will depend on your needs and how quickly you need access to one.
-When it’s an emergency or you need someone on short notice, it may be best to hire a remote interpreter, regardless of their location.
+In case there is no common language in your community, you must also take note of the most widely spoken languages within your area.
+But whether it’s an emergency or you need someone on short notice, working with a remote interpreter can be just as beneficial as a hands-on experience with an on-site one.

 How Boostlingo Can Help